Sparta (film): Release

 The German premiere took place at the Filmfest Hamburg on 5 October 2022, with Seidl in attendance.
 The festival, which also screened Rimini, originally planned to present its annual Douglas Sirk Award to Seidl.
 On 13 September 2022, it issued a statement explaining that the plan had been made before the allegations surfaced and was abandoned because the allegations "would overshadow an award ceremony", and that it would proceed with the screening because "[t]he accusations against Ulrich Seidl are directed against the conditions during the shooting and explicitly not against his film".
-At the premiere, it was announced that Seidl remains the recipient and a ceremony will be held next year.
+At the premiere, it was announced that Seidl remains the recipient and a ceremony would be held next year.
+However, the festival's website later said the presentation of the award would take place "at the German premiere of his next film in Hamburg".

 The North American premiere took place at the Festival du nouveau cinéma in Montreal on 12 October 2022.
 Festival executive director Nicolas Girard Deltruc said, "It's important, rather than censoring, to present the work so we can judge and talk about it.
 I think a festival must be made for that."

 The Austrian premiere took place at the 60th Viennale on 21 October 2022.
 On 28 September 2022, the festival issued a statement saying the inclusion "is not meant to be an expression of exoneration" but the festival does not "wish to be part of a prejudgement against a director or film".
 Seidl suggested that child actors attend the premiere, but this was declined by the festival.
 A video speech by writer Michael Köhlmeier in defence of Seidl was played after the screening.

 The 2022 Ji.hlava International Documentary Film Festival decided to screen the film, while also hosting its first annual conference on ethics in documentary filmmaking.
 Festival director Marek Hovorka said, "We don't want to be hypocritical, but to create an opportunity to watch the film and continue the discussion about the ethical responsibility of filmmakers."
 Hiroyasu Andō, chairman of the Tokyo International Film Festival, which selected the film, said, "we are aware that the Toronto Film Festival canceled its screening, but as far as I know, it has not been confirmed that the child actors and their guardians asked for that.
 We made the decision to go ahead because there was no specific reason to cancel the screening."

-The film is scheduled to be released in Austria on 5 May 2023.
+The film was released in Austria on 5 May 2023.
 Wicked Games: Rimini Sparta, a 205-minute film consisting of Rimini and Sparta edited together, premiered at the International Film Festival Rotterdam on 29 January 2023.
-It screened at the Filmarchiv Austria on 4 March 2023, and is scheduled to screen at the Diagonale on 25 March 2023.
+It screened at the Filmarchiv Austria on 4 March 2023, and at the Diagonale on 25 March 2023.